Night Ferry to Pathos

 "Ah!
 Skippy!"
 My brother went Australia.
 Mines.
 Good people.
 Too much suuun," He slurred in broken English as he excitedly poured us all another round.

-The table was peppered with dog-eared cards, and a pile of unclaimed euros reigned in the centre.
+The table was peppered with dog-eared cards, and a pile of unclaimed euros reigned in the center.

 "You play?"